sailpoint-oss/developer.sailpoint.com/products/idn/docs/transforms/operations/upper.md

 ## Examples

-This transform takes the input "inactive" and produces the output "INACTIVE."
+This transform takes the input "inactive" and produces the output "INACTIVE".

 ```bash
 Input: "inactive"